galaxyproject/training-material/topics/metagenomics/tutorials/plasmid-metagenomics-nanopore/tutorial.md

 ## Ultrafast consensus module using racon

 The mapped reads can be improved even more using Racon to find a consensus sequence.
-Racon is intended as a standalone consensus module to correct raw contigs generated by rapid assembly methods which do not include a consensus step.
-The goal of Racon is to generate genomic consensus which is of similar or better quality compared to the output generated by assembly methods which employ both error correction and consensus steps, while providing a speedup of several times compared to those methods.
+Racon is a standalone consensus module to correct raw contigs generated by rapid assembly methods which do not include a consensus step.
+Racon generates genomic consensus which is of similar or better quality compared to the output generated by assembly methods which employ both error correction and consensus steps.
+This while providing a speedup of several times compared to those methods.
 It supports data produced by both Pacific Biosciences and Oxford Nanopore Technologies.
 ![Consensus Module](../../images/nanopore_seqeunce_analysis/Racon.png)

 > ### {% icon hands_on %} Hands-on: Consensus module